mikeweitz/git-task/README.md

 # Changelog
 v 0.0.1
-Draft concept for a git workflow that more closesly resembles the structure of work in agencies and non-software based tech teams
+Draft concept for a git workflow that more closesly resembles the structure of work in agencies and non software-based tech teams

 ## Issues this method attempts to address